alerta/alerta-docs/configuration.rst

 The following settings **only** apply to the Alerta server.
 For ``alerta`` CLI configuration options see :ref:`command-line reference <cli>` and for Web UI configuration options see :ref:`web UI reference <webui>`.

-The default settings **should not** be modified directly.
+The configuration file uses standard python syntax for setting variables.
+The default settings (defined in `settings.py`) **should not** be modified directly.
 To change any of these settings create a configuration file that overrides these default settings.
 The default location for the server configuration file is ``/etc/alertad.conf`` however the location itself can be overridden by using a environment variable :envvar:`ALERTA_SVR_CONF_FILE`.

 For example, to set the blackout period default duration to 1 day (ie. 86400 seconds)::